 Billy Mansell – We were fully airbrushed while in a tent (that was cold I’ll tell ya!!!) and it took almost as long to remove it all too!
 It was amazing watching the makeup artists work.
 They really looked after us, making sure we were fed and watered during the whole process.

-AvPG – In regards to the celebrations that seemed to be taking place, what was the motivation of the Engineers gathered that?
+AvPG – In regards to the celebrations that seemed to be taking place, what was the motivation of the Engineers gathered there?
 Were you given any specific direction as to why the Engineers were assembled for this landing?

 Scott James – The Engineers send the crescent-ships out on various mission and they return infrequently.
 It’s a very big event and those at home make the effort to show their respect and welcome the ships and their honoured crew home.
 This seems consistent with the ritualistic and important ceremony afforded to the sacrificial Engineer in Prometheus.
 No-one was expecting David’s ship back, but they’re obviously a trusting race…a bit too trusting maybe!
 They realise something’s wrong when the cylinders drop but don’t know what’s happening then yeah…it becomes pretty apparent after it’s too late.